 Spreadsheets are great at handling large quantities of data, which is both a blessing and a curse.
 It's almost always easier to handle huge data sets in a spreadsheet than in any other format.
 When in comes time to drawing conclusions about your data, however, you often need to shrink your data set down to a more manageable size.
-A default spreadsheet in Excel, for instance, has over one million rows and over [cue the Doctor Evil voice] two billion cells.
-That's a bit much for anyone to handle.

 Enter Filters, a tool that allows you to shrink your visible data set based on your preferences.
 In this tutorial, I'm going to cover how to wield filters to master large data sets and take one step closer to becoming the Sorcerer Supreme of Spreadsheets.
 There are other, more advanced tools like PivotTables that can do even more to summarize your data, but we'll cover those in a future installment.

 How to Enable Filters

 There are two ways to enable filters, depending on how 'clean' your data is.
 A clean data set, in this context, means that your spreadsheet has column headers and continuous data entries in every cell, like this:

 If your data looks all clean and tidy, you can enable filters the easy way:

 1 Click on any non-blank cell in your data set.

 2. Open the Data menu and select 'Create a Filter'.